-How long will I be incapacitated after my surgery?
+Will I be on bed rest after my surgery?

-On the day of your surgery, you will have minimal activity.
-Expect to be assisted to sit at the edge of your bed.
+Absolutely not!
+If you have your surgery early in the morning and are doing well, you may be sat on the side of your bed, assisted to stand or assisted into the chair the evening of your surgery.
+If your surgery is later in the day, you will not be out of bed until the next morning.
 You will be seen and evaluated by your Physical Therapist and your rehabilitation will begin.
-Your progress depends on your own ability.
 By the end of the first day, you should be able to take a few steps using your walker (this will be provided for you).